Julius360-max/Julius-Hai-Time_series-project-4-done-in-R-Markdown/README.md

 ## 📄 Files Included
 - `Time Series Analysis Project 4.
 Rmd` – main R Markdown file with all code and interpretations
-- Time Series Analysis Project 4.pdf –  file with all code and interpretations
+- Time Series Analysis Project 4.pdf –  file with all code, output, and interpretations

 ---